 Rural Action has a network of over 600 members throughout Appalachian Ohio.
 The organization is governed by a Board from across Appalachian Ohio, with strong private sector involvement.
-The Board oversees a CEO who manages a staff of 28 full-time equivalent staff, 70 AmeriCorps members with the Appalachian Ohio Restore Corps, and 10 AmeriCorps VISTA members through the Corporation for National and Community Service.
+The Board oversees a CEO who manages a staff of 28 full-time equivalent staff, 70 AmeriCorps members with the Appalachian Ohio Restore Corps, and 10 AmeriCorps VISTA members.

 Our members are involved as volunteers, participants, decision-makers, and project designers.
 Our vital member base guides our sustainable development work in Appalachian Ohio through personal and civic action.